Prostitution and Exploitation of Prostitution

 Human trafficking is a lucrative business and is often linked with other organised crime within the sex industry, covering criminal activities such as immigration crime, violence, drug abuse and money laundering.
 Victims may be targeted for sexual exploitation because of their immigration status, economic situation or other vulnerabilities.

-For further guidance on trafficking for sexual exploitation see Human Trafficking, Smuggling and Slavery, elsewhere in the Legal Guidance.
+For further guidance on trafficking for sexual exploitation see Human Trafficking, Smuggling and Modern Slavery, elsewhere in the Legal Guidance.

 Those who sell sex are often targets of violent crime, which can include physical and sexual attacks, including rape.
 Evidence suggests that offenders deliberately target those who sell sex because they believe they will not report the crime to the police.
 Perpetrators of such offences can include clients or pimps.
 There is a strong public interest in prosecuting violent crimes against those who sell sex.
 In circumstances where a person who sells sex has reported a criminal offence and decided to support a prosecution, special measures should be considered at the earliest opportunity to give them the necessary support and confidence to provide evidence, including through the use of ABE interviews.